 The New Prayer Book

 Cranmer encouraged Protestant preaching in the church and published his own sermons.
-But his greatest contribution to the Reformation was the Book of Common Prayer.
+But Cranmer's greatest contribution to the Reformation was the Book of Common Prayer.
 This replaced the Catholic liturgy in Latin with new English services.
 The 1549 edition was pretty conservative, hoping not to upset the mass of people who were attached to Catholic traditions too much.
 But for this, it drew widespread criticism from Protestants, and so in 1552 Cranmer produced a revised prayer book, which was more emphatically Protestant.
 His Book of Common Prayer became one of the greatest classics of English Literature, and well into the twentieth century its phrases were part of the common currency of English people.
 Cranmer still kept in many elements of Catholic liturgy and ritual that he found beautiful and not unbiblical, and so the English services combined the best of old and new.

 Cranmer the Heretic

-Unfortunately for Cranmer's reforms, and for Cranmer himself, King Edward died in 1553.
+Unfortunately for Thomas Cranmer's reforms, and for Cranmer himself, King Edward died in 1553.
 Lady Jane Grey was queen for a brief nine days before being swept aside by Edward's elder sister Mary.
 This was the one daughter that Catherine of Aragon had produced, and her life since then had not been happy.
 Not only had her mother been sent away, but when the marriage was declared invalid, Mary became "illegitimate."
 She was a fervent Catholic, and blamed all that had happened on Protestantism in general and Cranmer in particular.
 Mary set about restoring Roman Catholicism.
 When she replaced the English Prayer Book with the old Latin Mass, Cranmer protested and was arrested.
 In a humiliating ceremony, he was removed from office, but worse was to come.
 Barraged in jail by Roman Catholic apologists for three years, his confidence in his faith was crushed.
 Mary's men persuaded him to sign a series of six recantations.
 The first merely said that the English should obey their Queen's religion, but they became more and more serious and the last was a "root-and-branch" denunciation of Protestantism.
 In exchange for his life and freedom, the broken man signed.
 The capitulation of one of the greatest living Protestant leaders was a fantastic victory for Mary.

 But now she made her great mistake.
 Her personal hatred for Cranmer was such that even though she had his recantation, she insisted on burning him anyway.
 The execution was on 21st of March, 1556, and Cranmer was allowed to preach before the massive crowd to publicize his recantation.
 In his last masterly speech, he repented of all his sins -- as he was meant to -- but ended by repenting his greatest sin of all, denial of the Protestant gospel.
 Amid uproar and commotion, he was led off to the fire and burnt.
 He put his right hand into the flames first.
 "As my hand offended," he said, "writing contrary to my heart, my hand shall first be punished."